y2737924daohegua/corber/pages/frameworks/extending.md

 Frameworks refer to the *JavaScript framework only* (e.g. Ember, Vue, React) and always implement the following functions:

-- validateBuild/build;
+- `validateBuild/build`, and
-- validateServe/serve;
+- `validateServe/serve`.

 A typical build command looks a little like:

-- run before hooks;
+- run "before" hooks,
-- run framework validateBuild (e.g. check ember config);
+- run framework `validateBuild` function (e.g. check Ember config),
-- run target validateBuild (checks cordova config);
+- run target `validateBuild` function (checks Cordova config),
-- run framework build;
+- run framework `build`,
-- copy the assets to the cordova project;
+- copy the assets to the Cordova project,
-- build the cordova project;
+- build the Cordova project,
-- run after validators;
+- run "after" validators, and
-- run after hooks;
+- run "after" hooks.

 #### Override framework functions
 Your local framework file can implement and thus override these functions&mdash;e.g. to support a custom build process&mdash;simply.
 When doing so, you can:

-- Call `this._super()` to run the base function; or
+- call `this._super()` to run the base function, or
-- Choose to not invoke the base function.
+- choose to not invoke the base function;

 e.g.